DennieDan/guidebook/contents/negotiation.md

 ### Sample Negotiation Script

 > _"Guys!
 We'll be working on [specific topic] for about [duration].
-After that we will have a 5 minutes break then move on to our **Storytelling Activity**.
+After that we will have a 5-minute break then move on to our **Storytelling Activity**.
 This will last until 10:45 AM, then you guys will have another 15 minutes to play badminton.
 How do you guys think about this?"_

 <box type="important">
     Be specific in the activity that you will do at a certain time.
 Use <i>play badminton</i> instead of <i>play sports</i> in general, in case you are not able to provide them enough equipments.